ChloeZPan/hackathon/README.md

 - **MongoDb**
 - **Flask / py 3.7**

+# other need to install
+- npm install --save bootstrap@3

 # Git Command
 limted use, may lose everything on local using `git reset --hard HEAD` [Carefully]